eotoalex/liri-node-app/README.md

 # liri-node-app
 >This is the __Liri-node-app__.
-It is a Language Interpretation and Recognition Interface application that works off of the command line.
+It is a Language Interpretation and Recognition Interface CLI(Command Line Interface) for the command line.
-Liri will allow users to access data on movies, music and upcoming concerts.
+Liri allows users to access data on movies, music and upcoming concerts.
 Essentially, the Liri-node-app is a one stop shop for quick entertainment information from the comfort of your command line.
 ---
 ## How is the app organized?